Living in An Historic Community

 According to the Maryland National Register Listing, Dickeyville is a rare example of a complete 19th century mill town, including residential buildings, public buildings, and mill structures, which have survived unchanged to the present time.

-Living in a historic community comes with certain responsibilities that each homeowner needs to adhere to in order to preserve the charm and architectural character of the village.
+Living in a historic community comes with certain responsibilities that each homeowner needs to adhere to and preserve the charm and architectural character of the village.

 Chairman’s Welcome Message